rogerrivl/rogerrivl/README.md

-# Hi there 👋, I'm Roger
+# Hi there 👋, Welcome.
+I'm Roger

+- 🔭 I’m currently working on: As junior software developer.
+I'm the creator of DSN Europe iOS app, which converts DSN (Defense Switch Network) numbers into commercial phone numbers.
+- 🌱 I’m currently learning: I'm currenlty learning React & React Native.
+- 📫 How to reach me: rogerrivl.dev@gmail.com

 <!--
 **rogerrivl/rogerrivl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.